dbyl/pepper-best-deals/README.md

 7) correct selenium setup inside a docker-container
 8) implementation of sample views along with celery task
 9) implementation of auto-refreshing task status with javascript and redirecting when ready
+10) implementation of basic bootstrap-based frontend
+11) implementation of scraping new articles
+12) implementation of scraping of searched articles
+13) improving searching articles by adding the feature to skip provided by the user
+14) fixing errors that occurred as a result of changes made to the scraped page
+15) updating tests

 ## App Setup